-6.2 Issuance of a Project Certificate
+7.2 Issuance of a Project Certificate

-In situations where it has been determined that a project should proceed, and the Minister accepts the Final Hearing Report, the NIRB must within 30 days of the Minister's decision (NuPPAA s.111.(1)), finalize the Project Certificate to contain the terms and conditions recommended by the Board which have been accepted or varied by the Minister(s) unless the Minister(s) is of the opinion that more time is required and up to 45 additional days could be granted (NuPPAA s.
+Where it has been determined that a project should proceed, and the Minister accepts the Final and/or Public Hearing Report, the NIRB must within 30 days of the Minister's decision (NuPPAA s.111.(1)), finalize and/or amend a project certificate to contain the terms and conditions recommended by the Board which have been accepted or varied and/or additional terms and conditions as required by the Minister(s), unless the Minister(s) is of the opinion that more time is required and up to 45 additional days could be granted (NuPPAA s.
 111.(5)).
+Therefore, the exact wording of any of the terms and condition cannot be modified during the project certificate workshop and will not be discussed.
+The NIRB may make modifications to all other components of the term and condition table (Category, Responsible Parties, Project Phase, Objective, and Reporting Requirements) and this modification is discussed during a project certificate workshop.

-Within those 30 days, the NIRB facilitates a Project Certificate Workshop to discuss how project-specific terms and conditions can be implemented by Authorizing Agencies, as well as providing clarification and commentary to the Proponent and Authorizing Agencies for those terms and conditions that may be ambiguous or are otherwise unclear.
+Within those 30 days, the NIRB circulates a draft project certificate and facilitates a Project Certificate Workshop to discuss how project-specific terms and conditions can be implemented by providing clarification and commentary to the Proponent and Authorizing Agencies for those terms and conditions that may be ambiguous or are otherwise unclear.

-It should be noted that, for some of the recommended terms and conditions, a nonbinding Commentary section may be added following the specific term and condition as an aid to interpretation during the workshop to record the common understanding and interpretation.
-Any commentary included by the Board is nonbinding and is intended as an aid to interpretation.
+It should be noted that, for some of the recommended terms and conditions, a non-binding Commentary section may be added following the specific term and condition as an aid to interpretation during the workshop to record the common understanding and interpretation.
+Any commentary included by the Board is non-binding and is intended as an aid to interpretation.

 The Board also provides guidance on general regulatory and administrative responsibilities for both the NIRB and the Proponent.
 This guidance is in relation to include NIRB Monitoring Responsibilities; General Regulatory Requirements; Monitoring Records and their handling; and on-going engagement in project monitoring, modelling, management.
+For the specific details, please see the Proponent's Guide section 7.2.

-6.3 Project Certificate Implementation and Enforcement
+7.3 Project Certificate Implementation and Enforcement

-Also as noted in Part 2.0 of this Guide, even if the NIRB has issued a project certificate that contains terms and conditions that are to be subsequently implemented by an Authorizing Agency, the issuance of a project certificate does not preclude an Authorizing Agency from subsequently reviewing a project and imposing additional or more stringent terms and conditions, or from refusing to issue a licence or approval that would be required in order to allow a proposed project to proceed.
+Also as noted in Part 8 of this Guide, even if the NIRB has issued a project certificate that contains terms and conditions that are to be subsequently implemented by an Authorizing Agency, the issuance of a project certificate does not preclude an Authorizing Agency from subsequently reviewing a project and imposing additional or more stringent terms and conditions, or from refusing to issue a licence or approval that would be required in order to allow a proposed project to proceed.